chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 To tell Storybook about the component we are documenting, we create a `default` export that contains:

-- `component`-- the component itself
+- `component`--the component itself
-- `title`-- how to refer to the component in the sidebar of the Storybook app
+- `title`--how to refer to the component in the sidebar of the Storybook app
-- `excludeStories`-- exports in the story file that should not be rendered as stories by Storybook.
+- `excludeStories`--exports in the story file that should not be rendered as stories by Storybook.

 To define our stories, we export a function for each of our test states to generate a story.
 The story is a function that returns a rendered element (i.e., a component class with a set of props) in a given state---exactly like a [Functional Component](https://angular.io/guide/component-interaction).